 Black Box Testing

 In a Black Box Testing approach, the Penetration Tester does not have any information regarding the target system.
 Testers do not receive any privilege (e.g.: access in the internal network, diagrams, source code, etc.).
 This kind of testing is the most efficient one since it relies mostly on the skills and creativity of the hacker and it shows you what is the path a real attacker may follow.

 Gray Box Testing represents a combination of Black Box Testing and White Box Testing.
 The security tester gets a certain level of access to the internal network – usually, this consists of a pair of working username and password.
 Once being logged into the internal network, the focus can be put on those systems and networks which may be the most interesting ones for an attacker, without the need to attack applications and users or bypass the firewall.

 White Box Testing

-The common approach during a White Box Testing is to collect as much data as possible about the systems being assessed.
-Testers will receive any information which is related to the target applications and systems including architecture diagrams, source code access, network maps, and documentations.
-While it has as a main advantage an increased number of detected vulnerabilities, this type of testing can become highly time-consuming.
+The common approach during a White Box Testing is to collect as much data as possible about the systems which are being assessed.
+Testers will receive any information which is related to the target applications and systems including architecture diagrams, source code access, network maps, and documentation.
+While it has as a main advantage an increased number of detected vulnerabilities, this testing can be time-consuming.